 - 1. Select one or several channels.
 The bands that are common to the different EQs are editable (a circle with a number inside is displayed). - 2.
 To edit a band that is not common to the selected channels, press [xxx bands in common].
-This button becomes [yyy bands in total] (macOS: U or).
+This button becomes [yyy bands in total].